devdevx/auto_docs/docs/cloud/aws/cert-sap.md

 - Most IAM policies are stored in AWS as JSON documents.
 They have several policy elements, including a Version, Effect, Action, and Resource (also Condition).
 - IAM policies have a 2 kb size limit for users, 5 kb for groups, and a 10 kb for roles.
 - IAM lets you create roles, and doing so allows you to define a set of permissions and then let authenticated users assume them.
 This feature increases your security posture by granting temporary access to the resources you define.
 - You can use IAM to grant your employees and applications access to the AWS Management Console and to AWS service APIs using your existing identity systems.
+- The access advisor section shows the latest time that a user, group, role or policy was used, this helps to detect unused elements.

 #### Limits on policy size